Creating MySQL Backups and Importing them via Command Line

 mysql my_database < my_database_backup.sql

-Sometimes MySQL dumps from other sources will dump specifically into a database name that is specified in the dump file.
+Sometimes MySQL backups dump files from other sources will dump specifically into a database name that is specified in the dump file.
 This can be confusing at first, so it’s a good idea to get into the habit of importing MySQL databases safely by

 sourcing them via MySQL’s command line.
 Here’s how: